leaflabs/willow-daemon/README.txt

 - SConstruct, site_scons/: build system files.

+- lib/: Helper libraries used by the daemon.

 - proto/: Google protobuf message files.
 These are kept separate from the source tree, as we may need to share them with others.